-Statement: : By learning "Queuing Theory" the students will be able to analyze methods to extract data sets from the Queuing Theory with guidelines and frameworks for various real time applications which leads to sustainable economic growth and provide productive employment.
+Statement: By learning "Queuing Theory" the students will be able to analyze methods to extract data sets from the Queuing Theory with guidelines and frameworks for various real time applications which leads to sustainable economic growth and provide productive employment.

-CSDX 102 DISTRIBUTED COMPUTING L T P C SDG: 9 3 0 0 3
+CSDX 102 DISTRIBUTED COMPUTING L T P C

-COB1:To learn the architecture of distributed computing and virtualization.
+COB1:To understand the design goals and types of distributed systems.

-COB2:To get familiar with various types of communication in distributed systems.
+COB2:To study the inter-process communication between layered protocols in distributed systems.

-COB3:To gain knowledge on naming and coordination schemes in distributed environment.
+COB3:To gain knowledge on naming, coordinating and locating the entity in distributed systems.